mmaulwurff/10.5x/Readme.md

 - No difficult options, only a single slider;
 - No display of remaining enemies;
+- Doesn't affect enemies spawned after the map is loaded;
 - Doesn't work with Zandronum.

 # Credits